DoctorDalek1963/lintrans/docs/source/tutorial/visualizing-transformations.rst

 actually are, and the eigenvectors will let you see the scale factors associated with these lines.
 See the display setting linked previously for details.

+It is also useful to have an input vector in the viewport and ask your students to find its image under the displayed transformation.
+It is easy to verify their answers by just displaying the output vector.

 .. figure:: _images/visualizing/io-vectors.gif
    :alt: The input and output vectors
    :align: center